aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

     t1-linear pipeline need to run prior to pet-linear pipeline so if an image do not pass the t1-linear quality check, we can assum that it will not pass the pet-linear problem.
     For a better results, we encourage you to run quality-check pet linear on the list of subjects that has passed the t1-linear quality check.

-You can find [here](https://github.com/camillebrianceau/QC) all the process to create the mask and the differents experiments that have been made to chose the best metric.
+You can find in [this repository](https://github.com/aramis-lab/QC) !!!!!!!(to change) all the process to create the mask and the differents experiments that have been made to chose the best metric.

 (http://www.bic.mni.mcgill.ca/~vfonov/icbm/2009/mni_icbm152_nlin_sym_09c_nifti.zip)